AIRLegend/aitrack/README.md

 **IMPORTANT:**
 In case you want to know more, please, head to the `Doc/` directory to find guides about usage.
 If you can't find there what you're looking for, feel free to post your question on the [issues page](https://github.com/AIRLegend/aitracker/issues).

+**Thanks to Sims Smith**, who made a [video tutorial on how to setting up AITrack (v0.4)](https://img.youtube.com/vi/LPlahUVPx4o/hqdefault.jpg).
+You can check it out.

+**ALSO IMPORTANT AND NOT COVERED IN THE VIDEO TUTORIAL**

+>Because of v0.4 is an older version, several punctualizations have to be made:
+>1) You don't need to configure "Use remote client" anymore if you're running Opentrack in your local machine.
+>2) You should take you time for [tweaking your curves in Opentrack](https://www.youtube.com/watch?v=u0TBI7SoGkc) to your preferences.
+>3) Experiment with Opentrack's built in filters.
+Acella it's the recommended one at the moment.
+Configure it's smoothing parameter to reduce camera shaking.

 ---

 ## Showoff videos